sprtkd/resource-dashboard/README.md

-# resource-dashboard for Team A + B
+# resource-dashboard demo for Team B
 Resource Dashboard in Angular to monitor resources and export/log data